Anaphory/blog/README.md

 data using a small amount of Python code, I will show snippets in the blog post, and the whole analysis will be available from [Github](https://github.com/Anaphory/blog) in addition.

+## You have a question about languages?

+If you have a quantitative question which is connected to languages in general and not to one particular language, feel free to send it to me at yesbutisitlanguage@model-ling.eu – If I can find quantitative data to answer it, or to prove that we cannot answer it (maybe at all, maybe for now), I shall try to do that and post the answer.